nefarius/vicius/README.md

 - Low resource consumption
   The updater process is only invoked on demand (at user logon and once per day via Task Scheduler) and doesn't keep running in the background.
 - Respects your time
   Busy fragging in a game?
-Turned Focus Assist on?
 We won't bother you with any popup windows until you're ready.

 ## TODOs